 - Jon had been begging on roads until 2018.

-We use this structure to form sentences in PRESENT and PAST PERFECT CONTINUOUS TENSES.
+We use this structure to form sentences in the Present perfect continuous and Past perfect continuous tense.

 6. A modal auxiliary verb and an action verb (V1)